UW-Madison-SDC/SDC-Projects/README.md

 * We have a project template with some ideas on what a project of appropriate difficulty will look like, and some example projects that you could complete if you don't have any ideas.

 ## Parting Thoughts
 Projects are a chance to engage with your peers, learn how to work in a team, experience taking on responsibility and leadership, and work on your development skills.
-This makes these projects a fantastic oppurtunity for growth; however, they only provide as much as we put into them.
+This makes these projects a fantastic opportunity for growth; however, they only provide as much as we put into them.
 In addition to that, they are extracurricular in nature, and everyone understands that classes can become overwhelming and take priority.
 If it is the case that you no longer wish to work on a project, please communicate with your point of contact that is the case.